-Master of Public Affairs Dual Degree Programs - Law and Public Affairs
+Master of Public Affairs Dual Degree Programs - MPAff and Law (Four-Year)

 The program is structured so that students can earn the M.P.Aff. and J.D. degrees simultaneously in four years rather than the five years the two degrees would otherwise require.
 Degrees are awarded when the required coursework in both schools is completed.
 In general, dual degree program students progress through the curriculum as follows: